gruntwork-io/boilerplate/_docs/README.md

 * `mod INT INT`: Return the remainder of dividing the two numbers.
 * `slice START END INCREMENT`: Generate a slice from START to END, incrementing by INCREMENT.
 This provides a simple way to do a for-loop over a range of numbers.
+* `keys MAP`: Return a slice that contains all the keys in the given MAP.
+Use the built-in Go template helper `.index` to look up these keys in the map.

 ## Alternative project generators